lolmaus/breakpoint-slicer/README.md

 Along with Respond To, Breakpoint Slicer is an alternative syntax for [Breakpoint][1].
 It offers a powerful yet very simple way to slice your media queries.

 Just list your breakpoints and Breakpoint Slicer will magically turn them into slices.
-You can address the with their sequence numbers:
+You can address them with their sequence numbers:

     $slicer-breakpoints:        0        400px       600px      800px        1050px